zbengt/zbengt.github.io/_posts/2021-10-28-immune_genes_lit_search.md

 This first goal was accomplished by reading a few papers - notably, [this 2016 analysis of crustacean immunity with some bonus methods tips](https://academic.oup.com/icb/article/56/6/1113/2647075), [this 2011 PhD thesis](https://eprints.soton.ac.uk/351289/), and [this 2009 review of crustacean antiviral immunity](https://www.sciencedirect.com/science/article/pii/S1050464809000369?casa_token=YKc3_5XkJcIAAAAA:2HZEG3Ep6pOYu1VT1_jyAuK_GXlK1xRpb8dZ7pNCGsRV1maCzEZK3WnPiB-DCYLbv_D-kLdU).

 The majority of the rest of this entry will describe the results from the second goal!
+As a bonus, **I describe all 4 of the immune-related _Hematodinium_ genes at the bottom**

 My process was as follows:
 - Search through the lit for similar genes using Google, Google Scholar, UW library, etc.